1. Why use this guide?

 6. Local record offices

 Nearly all local repositories hold a wide range of estate, inclosure, tithe and Ordnance Survey maps for the area they cover, many of which may help in tracing the development of an estate, or the changing block plan of a building.
 Licences, or faculties, for alterations to churches, which can include plans, may be among parish or diocesan collections; and plans for 19th century buildings will be among planning applications included in the records of district councils.
 Records concerning specialist buildings such as schools, workhouses, prisons and non-conformist churches may be among locally held collections.
 Building accounts and plans can often be found in collections of family and estate papers.
 In addition, these repositories usually have a good collection of prints, drawings, photographs and sale particulars, as well as the standard sources such as census and land tax returns.
-Contact details for local repositories can be found on the ARCHON Directory.
+Contact details for local repositories can be found using the Find an archive tool.

 7. Useful links